Aathira-Nair/ComputationalMethods/README.md

 2) Gauss Elimination method
 3) Gauss inversion method
 4) Gauss Siedel method
-5) Calculating eigenvalue of a nxn matrix
+5) Calculating eigenvalue of a 3x3 matrix
 6) Pivotal condensation method
 7) finding the root of a polynomial
 8) Trapezoidal rule for integration